About Drew Tracy Noll

 In 2017 and 2018 Drew partnered in the vision, design, and construction of a privately run local community art center in Zikhron Yaakov, pioneering courses and events such as Story Club, fine art exhibitions in the Mercaz Gallery, a DIY center, a ceramics studio, and a creative writer's workshop.
-In 2019 Drew graduated from Gordon Academic College to become certified to teach English as an additional language for both grammar and high school students internationally.
+In 2019, Drew graduated from Gordon Academic College to become certified to teach English as an additional language for both grammar and high school students internationally.
 In 2019, along with continuing to teach art privately, Drew taught English at Ort, Binyamina in both middle school and high school.
-In the fall of 2020, Drew began teaching English as a second language in the 10th and 11th grades for Atid/Caramim High School in Binyamina, both physically at the campus, and during coronavirus lock-downs remotely from his studio.
+In the fall of 2020, Drew began teaching English as a foreign language for Atid/Caramim High School in Binyamina, both physically at the campus, and during coronavirus lock-downs remotely from his studio.